No. 18: Roman Gabriel

 His name was as biblically angelic as it was blockbuster Hollywood.

-A leading man, maybe not created for a Cecil B. DeMille gladiator film, but as the spotlight performer of the high-polished and glamorous NFL team on stage in Los Angeles.
+A leading man, if not for a Cecil B. DeMille gladiator film, at least a spotlight performer of the high-polished and glamorous NFL team that took the stage in Los Angeles on the floor of the Coliseum.

-On the floor of the Coliseum, Roman Gabriel commanded his forces, attacking defenders such as Lions or Bears, Vikings or Giants.
-Celebrities gathered with the commoners to watch and admire.
-He had teammates known as the Fearsome Foursome to help in this strategy.
+Roman Gabriel commanded his offensive forces, attacking Lions or Bears, Vikings or Giants.
+Celebrities gathered with the commoners to admire.
+He even had teammates known as the Fearsome Foursome to help enforce the gameplan.

 SI cover, 1966.

-One wonders if actors in the business pushed their agents to make it up a name like it and try to register it for them in the Screen Actors Guild.
+One wonders if actors in the show business world might have pushed their agents to make it up a name like his and try to register it the Screen Actors Guild before he did.
+Too late.
+Gabriel eventually did.

 SI cover, 1967.